dharmx/dharmx.github.io/content/posts/nvim-plugin-manager/index.md

 Please read the <samp>[runtimepath](https://vimhelp.org/options.txt.html#%27runtimepath%27)</samp> help page section.
 Then the <samp>[packpath](https://vimhelp.org/options.txt.html#%27packpath%27)</samp> section and finally, the
 <samp>[packages](https://vimhelp.org/repeat.txt.html#packages)</samp> section.
 I am too lazy to explain this.
 I'll
 edit and write my own explanations and examples when I'm in mood.
-Let us quickly move to the main part 🤩!
+Finally, let us quickly move to the main part 🤩!
-I am fed up with distractions!

 ## Plugin Specification

-You are entering the core of this article!
-Make sure to stay hydrated 🛫.

-For starters, please skim through this [readme](https://github.com/nvim-lua/nvim-package-specification) this is an unofficial draft but it is useful for getting a gist of what this section will be about.
-Moving on, we will only take/adapt the `package` and `source` from this.
-And, some of my custom keys will also be added!
-Hence, please take a look at the brief description below.
+For starters, please skim through this [nvim-package-specification](https://github.com/nvim-lua/nvim-package-specification) document.
+This is an unofficial draft but it is useful for getting a gist of what this section will be about.
+We will only _adapt_ the `package` and `source` from this.
+And, some of custom keys will also be added!
+Hence, please take a look at the brief description of the new hybrid specification below.

-- `name`: The name of the plugin.
-This will be an adaption of the `package` key from [readme](https://github.com/nvim-lua/nvim-package-specification).
-The main difference is that the name will be the tail of the GitHub repository rather than the namespace i.e. we will be using `https://github.com/neovim/nvim-lspconfig →  nvim-lspconfig` as opposed to `nvim-lspconfig/lua/lspconfig →  lspconfig`.
+- `[1]`: The source of the plugin.
+The main difference from the draft is that this will use [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)
-- `source`: This will be similar to `source` but we'll alias it as `link` (this is because I have already written the prototype which this article is all about 😅).
-- `username`: We will be splitting the `https://github.com/neovim/nvim-lspconfig` link with respect to `/` and will take the parent of `nvim-lspconfig` i.e. `neovim`.
-This is basically a indicator of the author of the plugin.
-  This is useless most of the time but with given data (the link) it is effortless to generate.
-- `repo`: The naming is not the best for this one (maybe `repo_title` would be better?).
-This is basically the tail of the link.
-- `location`: The `repo` key will be useful here.
-This is basically the local location of the plugin.
+  And, it will effectively combine the `name` and the `url` keys from the draft.
 - `installed`: A key that will be set by the plugin itself after the plugin is downloaded to the `location` path.
   Additionally, the plugin manager will also check if the plugin is already installed and set that field accordingly.
 - `loaded`: This will be similar to `loaded`.
 The difference: It will be set to `true` after
   <samp>[:packadd](https://neovim.io/doc/user/repeat.html#%3Apackadd)</samp>.
-- `lazy`: This will decide whether the plugin will be manually loaded or, will be loaded on [startup](https://vimhelp.org/starting.txt.html#startup).

-There are more keys.
-Which I have decided to separate them from the main list.
-This list contains callbacks (optional).
-I was contemplating if I should remove these for making the code more minimal.
-But now that I think about it, it seems that these sorts of callbacks (`on_action`, `before_action`, etc) will also server as a nice illustration.

-- `after_download`: These are optional callbacks that will be called after **a** plugin finishes downloading.
-- `after_update`: Same as `after_download` except this one is called after plugin update.

-Yet another batch of specification keys.
-These are also functions but they are not optional.
-But, overriding them is.
-This is the last batch so rest assured 😄.

-- `config`: This function will be responsible for loading the plugin configuration.
-This needs to run after loading the plugin (plugins are loaded by the <samp>:packadd</samp> command).
-- `load`: This function will be responsible for loading the actual plugin.
-- `download`: This function will be responsible for asynchronously downloading the plugin package into a local directory.
-- `update`: This function will be responsible for asynchronously updating the plugin directory.
+## Events

+Most plugin managers have plugin specification keys like `config`, `build`, `dependencies`, etc.
+But, we won't be implementing them strictly here.
+Instead, we will try to leverage auto-commands as much as possible.

+The core concept is for example, fire an user event when a plugin is loaded.
+We can then bind a callback to that event which will check which plugin has been loaded based on the metadata passed into the callback and then load its configuration.
+For making this concerte we will implement the following events.

+- `PluginLoadPost`: Fired when a plugin has been loaded.
+- `PluginInstallPost`: Fired when a plugin has finished downloading.
+- `PluginUpdatePost`: Fired when a plugin has finished updating.

 {{< admonition info "Git and Github." >}}
-I will be using `git` and [GitHub](https://github.com) for `git clone` and `git pull` for downloading and updating the plugin.
-Although it can be changed with minimal tweaking.
+I will be using `git clone` and `git pull` for downloading and updating the plugin.
+Although, it can be changed with minimal tweaking.
 {{< /admonition >}}

 ## Configuration

-## Database

-### Sample Usage

-### Optional Keys

-### Simple Keys

-## Main Keys

-## Setup

-### Full Code

-### Test Usage

-## Lazy Handlers